mcnuttandrew/tap-react-browser/readme.md

 }
 ```

 And that's the whole thing!

-NOTE!!!
-In this early version of the library we only support a single TapReactBrowser instance per page
+You can have as many TapReactBrowser's per window as you want, you can do anything.

 ## API